miniBill/witch-awakening/DLCs/Core/Quests.md

 - Conflict: 2
 - Reward: 3

 Looks like you have one hell of a party in your fate.
-Whether it's a major celebration after a more challenging quest of your own or someone else, random occasion, or your own hard work and planning or contribution, you'll at some point attend an amazing party, parade, festival, or otherwise event that will be talked about for decades to come with fond and novel memories, it might even last a whole week.
-Whether it's some saturnalian festivity of debauched thrills, or a simple meaningful night of karaoke with a small group of friends, it will be a night to remember, and whatever your normal reservations, you'll feel comfortable and at home.
+Whether it’s a major celebration after a more challenging quest of your own or someone else, random occasion, or your own hard work and planning or contribution, you’ll at some point attend an amazing party, parade, festival, or otherwise event that will be talked about for decades to come with fond and novel memories, it might even last a whole week.
+Whether it’s some saturnalian festivity of debauched thrills, or a simple meaningful night of karaoke with a small group of friends, it will be a night to remember, and whatever your normal reservations, you’ll feel comfortable and at home.

 Notes:
 + Design a party of your dreams, small or large.